-If you want to go to a specific location, such as a town/ city, then I recommend arriving by lunchtime, before everyone else turns up- especially if you are travelling during July/ August (peak summer months in France).
+If you want to go to a specific location, such as a town/ city (check out these top 10 cities to visit in France), then I recommend arriving by lunchtime, before everyone else turns up- especially if you are travelling during July/ August (peak summer months in France).
 Many popular aires get crazy busy and by 2pm they can be completely full.

 What does an aire cost?
 Are they really free parking for motorhomes?

 Some are totally free, unless you make use of the facilities.
 Some cost a couple of Euros and others cost as much as 15€, which I think is the maximum we’ve paid so far.
 We tend to avoid cities, but I believe aires close to popular locations cost more and are much more crowded.